webstone/laravel-clockify-api/README.md

 ### Basically

-You can get a report by calling creating an report and calling the `get()` function.
+You can get a report by creating a report and calling the `get()` function.

 ```
 $summaryResponseBody = ClockifyRepository::makeSummaryReport()->get();